If you’re dreaming about traveling again and want to make your trip worth it, you should Colombia. Read about the best reasons to visit on our blog.

 3. Nature over urban destinations

 In order to feel safer and isolated and have the chance to truly relax and have fun, people will be more inclined to do outdoor activities such as hiking, biking, and trekking in nature rather than visiting indoor spaces like museums and big cities where the probability to be exposed to large crowds is higher.
 The recent Google searches show an increasing trend in looking for this kind of place.
 In addition, the perception of safety according to trip type is higher in places like beaches, nature camps and national parks, as per the research of destinations analysts, where uncrowded is also an important attribute to select a destination.
 Colombia is the second most biodiverse country and has the largest number of bird species in the world, aside from the wide variety of ecosystems that go from Paramo to Mangroves.
 This makes the country especially appealing for those wanting to go for a retreat in nature and relish in unique activities to connect with beautiful landscapes and their inner selves.

 Credits: Hotel Punta Brava, Nuquí

 4. Multi-generation trips

 Due to the self-isolation restrictions and precautions for the elderly, families haven’t been able to meet up and visit their loved ones for a while.
 This might be the reason for the shift in customers' behavior and interests, and why 80% of travelers are now more lean to travel with family in the future as per the Tripadvisor research.
-The destinations that will be successful in this matter are the ones that can provide activities and comfort for all ages and that are safe and enjoyable for the family all together.
-From cooking classes, passing through low-level hikes and visits to coffee farms, to hot-air balloon flights, Colombian destinations offer activities for the whole family to have an amazing time and share memories together.
+The destinations that will be successful in this matter are the ones that can provide activities and comfort for all ages and that are safe and enjoyable for the family altogether.
+From cooking classes, passing through low level hikes and visits to coffee farms, to hot-air balloon flights, Colombian destinations offer activities for the whole family to have an amazing time and share memories together.